2.1 Quantify annual nutrient loads from septic systems

 A properly constructed and functioning septic system removes about 97% of the gross phosphorus load (Mechtensimer et al., 2017).
 This equates to a net loading of 0.14 pounds of phosphorus per household per year or 5,040 pounds per year county-wide.

-To identity the potential for natural denitrification, water quality data collected monthly over the past six years and published by Sarasota County Government were reviewed for areas predominantly served by septic systems (Table 2.1.1 and Figure 2.1.2).
+To identify the potential for natural denitrification, water quality data collected monthly over the past six years and published by Sarasota County Government were reviewed for areas predominantly served by septic systems (Table 2.1.1 and Figure 2.1.2).

 Table 2.1.1.
 Average monthly water quality data collected 2013–2019 for water bodies in South Venice areas served predominantly by septic systems.
 Waterways with concentrations that exceed the numeric nutrient criteria of 1.65 mg/L for freshwater streams are identified by asterisk.
-Source: Sarasota County Government
+Source: Sarasota County Government.

 Notes on calculations: